knockout/tko/README.md

 Changes
 ---
+25 Sep 2015 – 🍭 0.5.3
+  - fix `$index` when list is made from virtual elements

 23 Sep 2015 - 👽 0.5.2
   - fix `$index` not working when template starts with a text node